 Girls at a foster home in Vietnam are enjoying Story Massage sessions run by Sophie McLeish, a teacher and MISP Instructor, who trained in Story Massage.
-Sophie, who is currently living and working in a school in Hanoi, writes about the rewards and challenges of sharing Story Massage in the foster home.
-Sophie has won our Best Practice Award for her inspirational work with Story Massage in Vietnam.
+Sophie, who is currently living and working in a school in Hanoi, writes about the rewards and challenges of sharing the Story Massage Programme in the foster home.
+Sophie has won our Best Practice Award for her inspirational work with the the programme in Vietnam.

 The foster home opened in 2011 by the Humanitarian Services for Children of Vietnam and houses 14 girls aged between 5-18 years old.
 It provides refuge to girls who have been living in abusive environments or who are unable to stay with their family for various reasons, and supports the girls through school and other interesting activities.
 I got in touch with them about holding Story Massage sessions there and within a couple of weeks we were doing it.

 This is the first time I have done any Story Massage with non-English speakers so I wasn’t sure if this would pose a challenge but I have to say the language barrier wasn’t an issue at all.
 One of the staff members, Giang, translated for me and the girls enjoyed learning and practicing their English at the same time.

 They all asked their partners in English ‘Can I give you a massage please?’ and did their introductions, writing their names on their partner’s back with their hands.
 I taught them the first 5 Story Massage strokes and they were really getting into it – giggling away and experimenting with the shapes and motions.
 I had learnt the 10 basic Story Massage strokes on the training day and also had the Story Massage Book and Resources to support the session and give a visual aid to learning.